 And how do I know it was twenty-five minutes?
 Because my father timed her, surreptitiously of course.
 He must have perfected the art within a year of his marriage with the Mayhem Generator.
 Opportunities for timing her were plentiful and frequent.
 And the man never turned a hair, I tell you.
 He supported her as vociferously as she attacked.
 Between them, not many lived to tell the tale.

 When they’re together, it’s like putting a hurricane and a tornado in the same room – you can feel the tension.
 I didn’t believe in the cliche of soul mates until I saw them together.

-She once screamed at the top of her voice in a packed movie theater, simply because she happened to espy a mouse running up a wall a few feet ahead of where we sat.
-Why she had to be looking at the wall instead of paying attention to the movie like all right thinking folk ought to, is more than I can imagine.
+She once screamed at the top of her voice in a packed movie theatre, simply because she happened to espy a mouse running up a wall a few feet ahead of where we sat.
+Why she had to be looking at the wall instead of paying attention to the movie like all right-thinking folk ought to, is more than I can imagine.
 She was and that’s all there is to it.

 Happy Mother’s Day Ma!

 Note: I had to write this to clean away the gum from my eyes after reading an endless procession of soppy Mother’s Day posts.
 It was getting intolerable really.

 Mayhem: My Mother and a Mouse at the Movies